1. Home

 ◼ Overall picture

-All of the Company’s Corporate Executive Officers concurrently serve as Executive Officers, and their remuneration is determined based on their Grade as Executive Officers, among other factors.
-In addition, in the case of Directors who also serve as Corporate Executive Officers, compensation for their service as a Director is not included in this remuneration.
+In addition, in the case of Directors who also serve as Corporate Executive Officers, remuneration for their service as a Director is not included in this remuneration.
+Furthermore, the Company does not have an Officers' retirement benefit plan.

-The proportion of remuneration of Corporate Executive Officers is set by Grade, and the higher the Grade becomes, the higher the proportion of performance-linked remuneration becomes.
+The proportion of remuneration is set by Grade based on the significance of the role and responsibilities, and the higher the Grade becomes, the higher the proportion of performance-linked remuneration becomes.

 Notes :